written by Dr. Andrew L Cope

 The Music of Status Quo 1970-76

-is in progress and expected to be finished by June 2017.
+is in progress and expected to be released late 2018.
 Below is the book's provisional jacket blurb which provides a summary of the purpose and contents of the book.

 'Status Quo were one of the most successful, influential and innovative bands of the 1970s and yet they remain highly underrated and misunderstood by all but their most loyal of fans.
 Deeper and Down: The Music of Status Quo 1970-76 attempts to make sense of that dichotomy through a study of the band's early recordings and live performances.
 The author combines a witty, easy and infectious style of writing with academic depth and rigour to champion Status Quo as a serious, artistic and creative force of the 1970s rock scene.